gnames/gna-sensu-wrapper-cookbook/README.md

 -----------------

-Sensu handlers allow send alerts from Sensu checks and metrics to various communication channels -- Twitter, Email, Hipchat, Gitter etc. For example `ponymailer.rb` handler sends alerts by email to subscribed administrators.
+Sensu handlers allow send alerts from Sensu checks and metrics to various communication channels -- Twitter, Email, Gitter etc. For example `ponymailer.rb` handler sends alerts by email to subscribed administrators.

 You can find included handlers in [files/default/handlers][2].
 A comment on top